AFAFYA20/GrayGreenApp/README.md

 https://pub.dartlang.org/packages/cloud_firestore

-What's Next?
+## What's Next?
- Notificaitons for Enrolls, follows, edit profile.
+ - Notificaitons for Enrolls, follows, edit profile.
- Improve Caching of Profiles, Images, Etc.
+ - Improve Caching of Profiles, Images, Etc.
+ - Enable sharing the cases via Twitter, WhatsApp and Instagram.
+ - 1.0 Case publisher will be able to specify the number of volunteers needed in the (case info) so the users shall voluntarily participate until the required number is reached.
+ - 1.1 Once it's completed, the application shall sends a notification with the necessary instructions that should be followed at the time of cleaning the place.
+ - Limiting the spread of any violation case by reporting it via the (Report) button.
- Custom Camera Implementation
+ - Custom Camera Implementation
- Firebase Security Rules
+ - Firebase Security Rules
- Delete Posts
+ - Delete Posts
- Clean up code
+ - Clean up code